Michel Dubé: The police station bombing

 In late 1996, Croitoru was visiting Sudbury to see Dubé.
 In the parking lot of the Solid Gold strip club, Croitoru was astonished to see the members of the Sudbury chapter take off their jackets with their patches and place them inside of the trunks of their cars.
 When he inquired as to why, he was informed that the Solid Gold had a policy of refusing admittance to those wearing gang colors.
 Croitoru roared at the top of his voice "We wear our colors wherever the fuck we want!", which inspired Dubé to shout "fuck yeah!" in agreement.
 The assembled Satan's Choice bikers then walked up to the entrance of the Solid Gold wearing jackets with their Satan's Choice patches, where the bouncers promptly refused them all admittance.
 Infuriated, the bikers continued to try to force their way into the Solid Gold, and the police were called.

 Later that same night, Croitoru, Dubé and the others went to the Coulson Tavern strip club in downtown Sudbury, where Dubé brooded obsessively over their humiliation at the Solid Gold.
 Afterwards, Croitoru and Dubé went across Larch Street to an all-night sandwich shop, where Dubé maintained that he would do anything to have his revenge against the owners of the Solid Gold, leading Croitoru to say that there was a member of the Hamilton chapter who knew how to build bombs.
 The journalist Jerry Langton wrote that Croitoru looked tough with his bulging muscles, but that he was an essentially weak character who was always too willing to please those he considered to be his friends such as Dubé.

 Seeking revenge, Croitoru had a member of the Hamilton chapter, Jure "Jerry" Juretta, build a bomb.
 Juretta was a former soldier in the Canadian Army and was an expert with explosives.
 Croitoru and Juretta then drove to Sudbury to hand over the bomb to Dubé.
 The bomb was handed over by Croitoru and Juretta to Dubé and vice-president Brian Davies of the Sudbury chapter at a Tim Horton's in the Lockerby district of Sudbury.

 However, Dubé decided to blow up the Sudbury police station instead.
 The bomb was planted by Neil Passenen, a friend of Dubé's.
 The bombing occurred at 2 am just after a Christmas party on 15 December 1996, and only one police dispatcher was wounded by the blast.
 Isnor gave as the motive for the bombing that: "He [Dubé] had a dislike for police.
 Didn't matter if it was Sudbury Regional, OPP, RCMP.
 He disliked police.
 That was probably the main reason".
 In December 1997, Dúbe was arrested for the bombing.
-In July 1998, Petahtegoose testified at a preliminary inquiry (the Canadian equivalent of an American grand jury) that Dubé had murdered Briere and Sretenovic, leading to Dubé being indicted on two counts of first-degree murder.
+In July 1998, Petahtegoose testified at a preliminary inquiry that Dubé had murdered Briere and Sretenovic, leading to Dubé being indicted on two counts of first-degree murder.